ezhangle/Splice3DSMAX/README.md

 * FABRIC_BUILD_TYPE: The optimization type (Release, Debug)
 * FABRIC_SPLICE_VERSION: Refers to the version you want to build.
 Typically the name of the branch (for example 1.13.0)
 * FABRIC_CAPI_DIR: Should point to Fabric Engine's Core folder.
-* BOOST_DIR: Should point to the boost root folder (containing boost/ (includes) and lib/ for the static libraries).
 * 3DSMAX_INCLUDE_DIR: The include folder of the Autodesk 3DSMAX installation. (for example: C:\Program Files\Autodesk\3DSMAX2014\include)
 * 3DSMAX_LIB_DIR: The library folder of the Autodesk 3DSMAX installation. (for example: C:\Program Files\Autodesk\3DSMAX2014\lib)
 * 3DSMAX_VERSION: The 3DSMAX version to use including eventual SP suffix. (for example: 2014SP2)